Len R. Troncale

 Lenard Raphael Troncale (born 1943) is an American biologist, systems theorist, Professor Emeritus of Cellular and Molecular Biology, and former Director of the Institute for Advanced Systems Studies at the California State Polytechnic University.

 Life and work

-Troncale studied at the Catholic University of America from 1966 to 1970, and received his Ph.D. in 1970 in Molecular Biology.
+Troncale studied at the Catholic University of America from 1966 to 1970, and received his PhD in 1970 in Molecular Biology.
 He started working at the Department of Biology at the California State University.
 Later in the 1970s he became Professor Cellular and Molecular Biology, and Director of the Institute for Advanced Systems Studies at the California State Polytechnic University.
-In 1990-91 he served as president of the International Society for the Systems Sciences.
+In 1990–91 he served as president of the International Society for the Systems Sciences.

 Troncale's major contribution to systems science is the development of Systems Processes Theory and Systems Linkage Propositions.
 His research interests are in the fields of Cellular and Molecular Biology; Systems Science; Biosystems Allometry; Biohierarchies; Molecular Evolution; Theory of Systems Emergence; Proteins of the chromosome scaffold and nuclear matrix of eo-eukaryotes; Organization and function of the nucleus; Theoretical models of cell differentiation.